SalomePlatform/adao/doc/en/index.rst

 :ref:`section_using`, and the fourth part gives examples on ADAO usage as :ref:`section_examples`.
 Users interested in quick use of the module can stop before reading the rest, but a valuable use of the module requires to read and come back regularly to the third and seventh parts.
-The fifth and sixth parts indicate :ref:`section_advanced`, with obtaining additional information or the use of non-GUI execution scripting, and a :ref:`section_tui` of the module.
-The seventh part gives a detailed :ref:`section_reference`, with three main sub-parts following.
+The fifth part indicate :ref:`section_advanced`, with obtaining additional information or the use of non-GUI execution scripting.
+The next part gives a detailed :ref:`section_reference`, with four main sub-parts following, the last one giving a :ref:`section_tui` of the module.
 And, to respect the module requirements, be sure to read the part :ref:`section_license`.

 In all this documentation, we use standard notations of linear algebra, data assimilation (as described in [Ide97]_) and optimization.
 In particular, vectors